Wakefield: Culture

 The British rock band The Beatles played at the ABC Cinema Wakefield on 7 February 1963 as part of the Helen Shapiro Winter Tour.
 The Cinema may still have been named the Regal at the time.
 This was their only performance in Wakefield and took place just a few days before the band recorded their first album Please Please Me.

-The National Coal Mining Museum for England (an Anchor Point of ERIH, The European Route of Industrial Heritage), the Yorkshire Sculpture Park and Nostell Priory are within the Wakefield metropolitan area, as is Walton Hall, a Georgian mansion set in what was the world's first nature reserve, created by the explorer Charles Waterton; the house is now a proposed UNESCO World Heritage Site.
-Sir David Attenborough has stated that "Walton Hall is an extremely important site in the history of nature conservation worldwide.
-It is, arguably, the first tract of land anywhere in modern times to be protected, guarded and maintained as a nature reserve."

-Film and Television Locations
+Film and television locations

 The 1963 film This Sporting Life starring Richard Harris, Rachel Roberts, William Hartnell and Arthur Lowe was partially filmed in Wakefield, specifically at Wakefield Trinity Rugby Ground, Belle Vue, the area around the top of Westgate and the demolished "Locarno Night Club" – Southgate, now the Cathedral entrance to Ridings Shopping Centre.
 The film's screenplay was by Wakefield born writer David Storey.

 The 1996 film Brassed Off, starring Ewan McGregor, was partly filmed at The National Coal Mining Museum in Wakefield.